Romeu e Julieta: Variations

 While the cheese used in Romeu e Julieta is most commonly either minas cheese and canastra cheese, cheddar and parmesan can be used as well.

 When not eaten by itself, Romeu e Julieta can be found incorporated in various desserts like cake, cheesecake, soufflé, pavê, mousse, ice cream cake, and ice cream.
+It can also be eaten as part of a pão de queijo "sandwich".